alliance-genome/agr_curation/SEARCH.md

 ### Aggregations

-This is a list of fields that we will aggregate the results on and add to the returned object more about this in the response object below.
+This is a list of fields that will be aggregated in the results.
+This will be in the returned object see the response object below.

 ### Debug